 ADRBO maintains a website available to the general public that allows visitors to view our annual report containing statistics and other general information regarding complaints processed during the year (all identifying information is removed to protect the confidentiality of complainants involved).
 The website also posts any investigators’ recommendations that have not been followed by the banks.

 ADRBO is administered by its senior management and staff.
-The Ombuds is Britt, the Deputy Ombuds is Peter, the Ombuds Officer is Kayla and the two Bilingual Intake Coordinators are Susan and Diane.
+The Ombuds is Britt, the Deputy Ombuds is Peter, the Ombuds Officer is Kayla and the two Bilingual Intake Coordinators are Susan and Sasha.
 A Board of Directors oversees management of the ADRBO, and ensures compliance with regulatory responsibilities.

 If you have any questions, please contact us.

 Industry professionals have underscored that the most telling way to test independence is by the seniority and experience of the people doing the investigations and whether these individuals are providing fair and independent decisions.
 ADRC has been in business for over 26 years, having facilitated over 55,000 mediations and arbitrations.

 Our strong track record of independence is a big reason for our success over the past two decades.
 We are trusted to provide Integrity Commissioner and Ombudsman services for many municipalities throughout Ontario.
 ADR Chambers provides services to multiple industries and is not dependent upon, tied to, or governed by any of the industry professionals it serves.
 ADRC receives less than 3.5% of its revenue from Ombudsman services for banking customers (based on an average over the last five years).
 In no year were the banks (in the aggregate) close to being the largest client of ADRC.

 Over the years, we have developed an excellent roster of highly skilled investigators, many of whom are senior lawyers and judges, and all are experienced investigators.